michaelzg/reactive-rabbit/README.md

 `publish(exchange, routingKey)` - creates `Subscription` that takes stream of `Message` that will be sent to `exchange` with fixed `routingKey`.
 `publish(exchange)` - creates `Subscription` for stream of `Routed` (tuple of `Message` and routing key).

+Callback functions can be attached upon connection or channel shutdown through `handleShutdown`.
+[Blocked Connection](https://www.rabbitmq.com/connection-blocked.html) notifications can also be assigned callbacks as well, through `handleBlocking`.